microsoft/AttackSurfaceAnalyzer/README.md

 Platform specific binaries for Attack Surface Analyzer are distributed via our GitHub [releases](https://github.com/Microsoft/AttackSurfaceAnalyzer/releases/latest) page.

 ## Note on Version
 The latest stable version of Attack Surface Analyzer is 2.1 (see [Release\v2.1](https://github.com/Microsoft/AttackSurfaceAnalyzer/tree/release/v2.1)).

 2.2 is available in Beta.

+2.3 is now in development.
+You can see the features coming [here](https://github.com/microsoft/attacksurfaceanalyzer/issues?q=is%3Aissue+milestone%3Av2.3+).

 ## New Features in 2.2